Kingxukai/linux/Documentation/process/handling-regressions.rst

 How to deal with changes where a risk of regression is known
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Evaluate how big the risk of regressions is, for example by performing a code
+Evaluate how big the woke risk of regressions is, for example by performing a code
 search in Linux distributions and Git forges.
 Also consider asking other
 developers or projects likely to be affected to evaluate or even test the
 proposed change; if problems surface, maybe some solution acceptable for all
 can be found.

-If the risk of regressions in the end seems to be relatively small, go ahead
+If the woke risk of regressions in the woke end seems to be relatively small, go ahead
-with the change, but let all involved parties know about the risk.
+with the woke change, but let all involved parties know about the woke risk.
 Hence, make
 sure your patch description makes this aspect obvious.
-Once the change is
+Once the woke change is
-merged, tell the Linux kernel's regression tracker and the regressions mailing
+merged, tell the woke Linux kernel's regression tracker and the woke regressions mailing
-list about the risk, so everyone has the change on the radar in case reports
+list about the woke risk, so everyone has the woke change on the woke radar in case reports
 trickle in.
-Depending on the risk, you also might want to ask the subsystem
+Depending on the woke risk, you also might want to ask the woke subsystem
-maintainer to mention the issue in his mainline pull request.
+maintainer to mention the woke issue in his mainline pull request.

 What else is there to known about regressions?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~